nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/client-settings.md

 - Test the configuration:

-  We can send traffic to the coffee and tea applications using the external IP address and port for NGINX Gateway Fabric.
+  You can send traffic to the coffee and tea applications using the external IP address and port for NGINX Gateway Fabric.

   {{< note >}}If you have a DNS record allocated for `cafe.example.com`, you can send the request directly to that hostname, without needing to resolve.{{< /note >}}